jumbo-tech-campus/Styleguide/StatsD.md

   Example Restify: /v4/product/:id
 - `statuscode`
 - `result`
-  result of the request, (badrequest, failed, internal, success) The result is based on statuscode.
+  result of the request, (client_error, failed, internal, success) The result is based on statuscode.

 ## Outgoing requests